ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 <%= @post.content %>
 ```

-So you can see that the first two lines are exactly the same as the code in our authors/author partial.
+You can see that the first two lines are exactly the same as the code in our authors/author partial.
 Let's remove the repetition in our codebase by using that partial instead.
 By using the partial, our code will look like the following:

 `app/views/posts/show.html.erb`
 ```erb